 Employers can’t ask their employees to become self-employed.

-Nannies and other people working in your home can be self-employed if they work for more than one family.
+Nannies and other people working in your home can be self-employed if they work for more than one person or family.

 They’ll have to: